|

 resulting copies represent a new edition of

+the work.
 Use the volume number

 hyperlinks to view any available online facsimiles